Updated Conservation Advice for Scanner Pockmark SAC was produced in February 2018 and is available in the Conservation Advice section below.

 - Marine Scotland is the lead authority regarding the implementation of, and compliance with, any measures to managing fishing activity.
 Further information on progress is available on Marine Scotland’s webpages.

 - Two abandoned, explorative oil wells occur within the site.
 The south-east corner of the MPA overlaps with the Blenheim oil field (production ceased).

-- Any activities or future proposals would have to comply with Article 6(3) of the EU Habitats Directive 1992, which is transposed into UK law by The Conservation of Offshore Marine Habitats and Species Regulations 2017.
+- Any activities or future proposals would have to comply with Regulation 28 (Protection of European offshore marine sites and European sites) of The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).

 - Our conservation advice supports the consents process by setting out the conservation objectives for the protected feature of this MPA and advice on activities that may result in pressures to which the protected feature is considered sensitive.